pragaonj/ingress-rule-updater/README.md

 ## Description

 Add/remove kubernetes ingress rules via command line.
-This `ingress-rule` allows the configuration of an ingress resource with command line arguments.
+`ingress-rule` allows the configuration of an ingress resource with command line arguments.

-It can create, update (add/remove rules) and delete ingress resources as needed.
+When adding/deleting a backend rule the ingress will be updated.
+On creation of a rule for a non-existing ingress name a new ingress will be created.
+If the last rule is deleted the ingress will be deleted as well.

 ## Quick Start